AmeyChoudhary/ADMIRE-Ranking-Idiomatic-Phrases-as-per-Usage/README.md

 # ADMIRE-Ranking-Idiomatic-Phrases-as-per-Usage

-We did this task as part of our coruse, Advanced NLP 2024.
+We did this task as part of our course, Advanced NLP 2024.
 In this, we contributed to [sub-Task A of Sem-Eval 2025 Task 1](https://semeval2025-task1.github.io/)

 Final Project Presentation: